 The proverb “When in Rome, do as the Romans do” is commonly used in a range of different contexts to advise people to adapt to the cultural norms and customs of the place they are visiting or living in.
 It is often applied in the context of travel, business, social situations, cultural traditions, workplace cultures, language, education, and fashion.
 The following showcases how it is employed across these domains.

-In the context of travel, the proverb is often used to encourage travellers to respect and conform to the local customs and traditions of the places they visit.
+In the context of travel, the proverb is often used to encourage travelers to respect and conform to the local customs and traditions of the places they visit.
 It is an appeal to cultural sensitivity and adaptability.

 In this field, the proverb can be applied to various aspects of professional conduct, from negotiation styles and decision-making processes to dress codes and meeting etiquette.